-2.2.3.1 Overall preferences
+2.2.4.2 Overall preferences

-For fares, 4,155 people completed the fares-related survey questions.
-Respondent preferences were very close between the two options, and respondents described the benefits and tradeoffs of each option in their open comments.
-Amongst these respondents, 50.14% preferred option 1, distanced-based fares, and 49.86% preferred option 2, flat fares.
-Fairness was a common theme across participants, regardless of preference for flat or distance-based fares, with respondents noting that suburban riders could be from affluent and non-affluent communities.
-Respondents want to keep costs low, incentivize short trips, and ensure people can travel safely on Link light rail.
+For fares, 4,155 people completed the survey questions.
+Respondent preferences were closely split, with 50.14% of respondents preferring distance-based fares and 49.86% preferring flat fares.

+Many respondents described the benefits and tradeoffs of each option in their write-in comments.

+Fairness was a common theme, regardless of preference for flat or distance-based fares, with many noting that suburban riders could be from both affluent and non-affluent communities.
+Comments also suggested that respondents wanted to generally keep costs low, incentivize short trips, and prioritize safety for passengers.

-People who preferred a flat fare system felt it was easier to understand and budget for and was more considerate of those living outside central Seattle.
-Participants expressed concerns regarding the "tap-off" mechanism of the distance-based fare system being difficult to remember and poorly communicated.
+People who preferred flat fares felt it was easier to understand and budget for and was more considerate of those living outside central Seattle.
+Participants expressed concerns regarding the "tap-off" mechanism of the distance-based fare system, as it is difficult to remember and poorly communicated.